Ramified covers of abelian varieties over torsion fields: Introduction

-Since Hilbert's irreducibility theorem is of great importance in Galois theory and diophantine geometry, the Hilbert property has been investigated intensively in recent years, see \cite{BFP,Borovoi,CZ,Coccia,Demeio,Demeio2,NakaharaStreeter,Streeter,Javanpeykar,BG}.
+Since Hilbert's irreducibility theorem is of great importance in Galois theory and diophantine geometry, the Hilbert property has been investigated intensively in recent years, see \cite{BFP,Borovoi,CZ,Coccia,Demeio,Demeio2,NakaharaStreeter,Streeter,Javanpeykar,BG,Javanpeykar22}.

-A nonzero abelian variety $A$ over a number field $K$ does not have HP, since $2A(K)$ has finite index in $A(K)$ by the weak Mordell--Weil theorem.
+A nonzero abelian variety $A$ over a number field $K$ does not have HP, since $2A(K)$ has finite index in $A(K)$ by the weak Mordell--Weil theorem (and so $A(K)=\bigcup_{i=1}^m\pi_i(A(K))$ where $\pi_i:A\rightarrow A$, $x\mapsto 2x+P_i$ with $P_1,\dots,P_m$ a set of representatives of $A(K)/2A(K)$).
 After foundational work in \cite{DZ,Zannier} on algebraic groups, Corvaja and Zannier in \cite{CZ} explained this failure of HP for abelian varieties more generally by the existence of unramified covers.
 They then asked whether abelian varieties satisfy the following weaker property that suffices for many applications:

 \begin{definition}[\cite{CZ}] A smooth proper variety $X$ over a field $K$ of characteristic zero has the \emph{weak Hilbert property} WHP if for every finite collection of finite surjective \underline{ramified} morphisms $(\pi_i \colon Y_i \to X)_{i=1}^n$ with each $Y_i$ a normal variety over $K$, the set $X(K) \smallsetminus \bigcup_{i=1}^n \pi_i(Y_i(K))$ is Zariski-dense in $X$. \end{definition}